DavidAkinJames/DavidAkinJames/README.md

 ## Fun fact About me:

-- 🔭 I’m currently working on building more project and my portfolio.
+- 🔭 I'm currently developing personal projects and learning new things each day.
  - 🌱 I’m addicted to learning and growing every day.
 - 🌱 I’m currently learning React and NodeJS
 - 💬 Ask me about ...